hop-/scraper-pipeline/README.md

 ### Modules

-`Modules` are the small components which are usually doing a single task.
+`Modules` are small components which are usually doing a single task.

 All `Modules` are implementing `Modules.Base` and extending `Modules.Common<InputType, OutputType>`.

-There are some `General` `Modules` which are designed to do generic tasks.
+There are some `General` `Modules` which are designed to do some standard tasks.

 #### CsvParser

 `Modules.General.CsvParser` is a module which helps to parse CSV `Data` and returns a structured output.

+#### ArrayParser

+`Modules.General.ArrayParser` is a generic module which helps to convert string arrays to some meaningful structure.

+This module may be useful when you need to parse some raw data from documents.

+It gets a `ParsingTemplate` as an constructor argument which lets the parser know how to convert the array to some structured data.

 #### Custom